-It calculates that I have a 51% chance my portfolio will support my goals based on my desired retirement age of 45, current investments, and my annual spending.
+It calculates that I have an 88% chance my portfolio will support my goals based on my desired retirement age of 45, my current investments, and my annual spending.

-Beyond this informative feature, another tool I really enjoy is the Investment Checkup.
+Beyond this informative feature, another valuable tool offered by Personal Capital is “Investment Checkup.”

-FireCalc is a comprehensive financial independence calculator that runs simulations using stock market history.
+FIRECalc is a comprehensive financial independence calculator that runs simulations using stock market history.

-For an example, I inserted
+As an example, I inserted:

 - Spending: $48,000

-- Portfolio: $1,000,000
+- Portfolio: $1 million

 - Years: 50

-FireCalc then provides me the following data:
+FireCalc then provided me with the following data:

 FIRECalc looked at the 96 possible 50 year periods in the available data, starting with a portfolio of $1,000,000 and spending your specified amounts each year thereafter.